allan-bonadio/squishy_electron_4/bugs.md

 - option to have voltage relax back to zero (or whatever's set in the tab)

-😡- reset voltage doesn't reset voltage range
+😡- reset voltage doesn't reset voltage range ?? do we want this?  no, cuz user wants to redo in hte same realm

 ## Space and Integration